Aswatha02/Email-Spam-Classifier/README.md

 This project is a Python-based spam email classifier that connects to a Gmail inbox using IMAP and classifies emails as Spam or Ham (not spam) using a Trie data structure for keyword detection.

 Features
-Connects to Gmail using IMAP and App Passwords.
+Connects to Gmail using IMAP and App Passwords

-Fetches emails from the inbox.
+Fetches emails from the inbox

-Uses a Trie-based keyword matcher to detect spam content.
+Uses a Trie-based keyword matcher to detect spam content

-Detects spam via:
+Detects spam through:

-Common spam keywords (like "free", "win", "offer").
+Common spam keywords (e.g., "free", "win", "offer")

-Presence of suspicious links (http://, https://).
+Presence of suspicious links (http://, https://)

-Classifies and prints each email as Spam or Ham.
+Classifies and prints each email as Spam or Ham

 Technologies Used
 Python 3

 imaplib and email for email handling

-Regular Expressions (re) for link detection
+Regular Expressions (re) for detecting links

 Custom implementation of Trie Data Structure

 Project Structure
 bash
 Copy code
 spam_classifier.py       # Main script
 How It Works
-Login to Gmail using IMAP and an App Password.
+Logs into Gmail using IMAP and an App Password

-Fetch all emails from the inbox.
+Fetches all emails from the inbox

-Scan the body of each email for:
+Scans the body of each email for:

-Spam keywords (e.g., "free", "click here", "limited offer").
+Spam keywords (e.g., "free", "click here", "limited offer")

-Suspicious links using re.findall(r'http[s]?://\S+', ...).
+Suspicious links using pattern matching (http[s]?://...)

-Trie is used for efficient keyword matching.
+Uses a Trie for efficient keyword matching

-Prints the classification of each email: Spam or Ham.
+Prints the classification result: Spam or Ham

 Setup Instructions
 1. Enable IMAP on Gmail